 5th Grade Coordinators – T-shirts ordered for 5th graders and they are already with Lisa.
 Adventure education is next Wednesday, and homeroom teachers will be handing out the t-shirts.
 Possibly tagging a parent social into a flamingo Friday at Gen’s house.

-7th Grade Coordinators – Putting together to dance which is the Friday before Halloween: October 27th.
+7th Grade Coordinators – Putting together a dance which is the Friday before Halloween: October 27th.
 It is a dance with a DJ with costume theme with many events to help all kids feel welcome.
 We will need an army of volunteer parents the day of to help pull off the event.

 8th Grade Coordinators – They are planning a parent social later in September.